 - My name is Diego Zamboni.
-I am a computer scientist, security expert, consultant, project and team leader, programmer, sysadmin, author and overall geek.
+I am an IT architect, computer scientist, security expert, consultant, project and team leader, programmer, sysadmin, author and overall geek.
 I am from Mexico but live in Switzerland with my beautiful wife and our two awesome daughters.

 - I was born in Argentina, but have moved around all my life.
 When I was very young I moved to Mexico, where I lived in four different cities before moving to the U.S. to pursue my Ph.D. at Purdue University under the direction of Gene Spafford.
 Upon finishing my studies, my wife and I decided to go to Switzerland, where I worked at the IBM Zurich Research Lab.
 Eight years and two kids later, we moved to Mexico in late 2009.
 In 2015, we moved back to Switzerland.

 - If you are interested, here’s my Curriculum Vitae.
 For other useless trivia about me, see here.